DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 when it morphed into a personal computing product.
 Since then hundreds of small VPN companies have appeared and disappeared (by our count, there are at least 140 VPN brands in the market).
-In addition to these international VPNs, there are also “local” VPNs running in some countries, notably Iran, which have Persian-language interfaces and local payment systems.
+In addition to these international VPNs, there are also 'local' VPNs running in some countries, notably Iran, which have Persian-language interfaces and local payment systems.
 There is much scepticism as to the bona fides of these companies, which are seen to be government-linked, but people use